rorcde/mds20_deepfolio/datasets/README.md

 <h2 align="center"> Data </h2>

 This folder contains the code used to download and preprocess the dataset used in this work.
 Since the datasets themselves are too heavy to be uploaded directly to git, they are available in <a href="https://drive.google.com/drive/folders/1kY7rH7gAC_PEW877IDI8g4jdyodooF9k?usp=sharing" target='_blank'> Google disk </a> .
 For the moment, 4 datasets are presented there: for Etherium (ETH), Ripple (XRP), Litecoin (LTC) and IOTA.
+The test dataset is available by the link <a href="https://drive.google.com/drive/folders/1Oys0ObRH3ab9WAnhTmCsHG1i4OlZinn-" target='_blank'> Google disk for test dataset </a>

 ## Temporal point process